-When purchasing a home, engaging in price negotiation and finding common ground is a common practice.
-If you're a buyer in a seller's market, don't be afraid to negotiate for the seller to cover all or a portion of your closing costs.
+Negotiation is standard when buying or selling a home.
+If you're a buyer in a seller's market, don't be afraid to ask the seller to cover all or some of your closing costs.
 You can submit a full-price bid stipulating that the seller covers all the costs associated with the sale.

-4. Including Closing Costs in Your New Mortgage
+4. Include Closing Costs in Your New Mortgage

 Understanding Seller Contributions to Closing Charges in Ohio

-Your seller may be willing to contribute to your closing costs if you are in a buyer's market.
+Your seller may be willing to contribute to your closing costs, especially if you're in a buyer's market.
 When asking the seller for a concession, you should know how much they can afford to give you based on the type of loan you're getting.
-If you ask for many concessions in a market where the seller has the upper hand, they may reject your offer.
+If you ask for too many concessions in a market where the seller has the upper hand (also known as a seller's market), they may reject your offer.

 The Benefits and Drawbacks of Seller Contributions to Closing Fees in Ohio

 Seller concessions reduce the final purchase price of a home by reducing the amount owed at closing.
-As a buyer, you will often need to bring a down payment and closing charges totaling at least several thousand dollars.
-Seller concessions can greatly reduce these expenses, allowing you to purchase a home without fully depleting your savings.
+As a buyer, you will typically need to pay for your closing costs and down payment at closing, which can total at least several thousand dollars.
+Seller concessions can significantly reduce these expenses, helping you purchase a home without fully depleting your savings.

-Yet, if you beg for discounts from the seller, you may appear less desirable to them.
-Particularly in a seller's market, the majority of sellers prefer offers without many conditions.
+Remember that if you ask for too many discounts from the seller, your offer may look less desirable to them.
+Most sellers prefer offers without many conditions, particularly in a seller's market.

 Alternatives to Seller Contributions to Closing Fees in Ohio

-Planning your closing date on the last days of the month will also help you save money.
-Mortgage interest is calculated every month based on the number of days you own the property, so if you only have possession for a small fraction of the month, your interest will be lower.
+Planning your closing date on the last days of the month will help you save money.
+Mortgage interest is calculated every month based on the number of days you own the property.
+Your interest will be lower if you only have possession for a small fraction of the month.

-Also, many states offer down payment and closing cost assistance programs for homebuyers, especially those purchasing their first homes.
-For instance, the Ohio Housing Finance Agency provides down payment and closing cost help of 2.5 percent or 5 percent of the home's purchase price.
+Many states also offer down payment and closing cost assistance programs for homebuyers, especially those purchasing their first homes.
+For example, the Ohio Housing Finance Agency provides down payment and closing cost help for 2.5-5% of a home's purchase price.

 Why Do You Need to Plan For Closing Costs?